cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/provisioners/PeProvisioner.rst

 allocateResourceForVm
 ^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override  boolean allocateResourceForVm(Vm vm, long mips)
+.. java:method:: @Override  boolean allocateResourceForVm(Vm vm, long mipsCapacity)
    :outertype: PeProvisioner

    Allocates an amount of MIPS from the physical Pe to a new virtual PE for a given VM.
 The virtual PE to be added will use the total or partial MIPS capacity of the physical PE.

    :param vm: the virtual machine for which the new virtual PE is being allocated
-   :param mips: the MIPS to be allocated to the virtual PE of the given VM
+   :param mipsCapacity: the MIPS to be allocated to the virtual PE of the given VM
    :return: $true if the virtual PE could be allocated; $false otherwise

 deallocateResourceForAllVms